-Want to know more about the sex scene in London?
+Want to know more about sex in London?

-London is the largest capital city in Europe and has a population of 8.3 million people (twice that of Berlin and almost three times as much as Paris).
-It is one of the most influential and important world capitals and is widely considered a global hub for culture, entertainment and economics.
-London attracts almost 18 million tourists each year and is densely packed with ways to entertain both the locals and its visitors.
-Thousands of clubs, bars and restaurants spill visitors to the late night city streets with many looking for something more adult to extend the night.
+London is one of the most influential and important world capitals and is widely considered a global hub for culture, entertainment and economics.
+Thousands of clubs, bars and restaurants spill visitors to the late night city streets with many looking for something more adult to extend the night…

-In this guide, we take a look at those venues in London that provide erotic entertainment including strip clubs, sex parties, erotic massage parlours and BDSM venues.
-We also look at the laws surrounding the London escort, brothel and sex industry.
+In this guide to the London Sex Scene, we take a look at venues that provide erotic entertainment – including strip clubs, sex parties, swinger clubs and BDSM venues.
+We also look at the laws surrounding London escorts, brothels and the wider sex industry.

 There are plenty of areas of the UK capital that are considered red-light districts though these are unofficial.